MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/project-server-2010-end-of-support.md

 The architectural differences between Project Server 2010 and Project Server 2019 prevents a direct migration path.
 This means that you will need to migrate your Project Server 2010 data to the next successive version of Project Server until you upgrade to Project Server 2019.

-You will need to do the following to upgrade to Project Server 2019:
+You will need to do the following steps to upgrade Project Server 2010 to Project Server 2019:

-1. Step 1: Migrate your data from Project Server 2010 to Project Server 2013.
+1. Migrate to Project Server 2013.

-2. Step 2: Migrate your data from Project Serve 2013 to Project Server 2016.
+2. Migrate from Project Serve 2013 to Project Server 2016.

-3. Step 3: Migrate your data from Project Server 2016 to Project Server 2019.
+3. Migrate from Project Server 2016 to Project Server 2019.

 After completing each migration, you should check your data to make sure that it has migrated successfully.